-Handling at Ukraine-Slovakia border crossings*
+Handling at Ukraine – Poland border crossings*

 Some 300 wagons were transferred daily through the Chop – Čierna nad Tisou land border crossing as of June 15 (down 28 wagons compared with the previous week).